soltrinox/rift/rift-engine/rift/agents/README.md

 ## Caveats

-- Please note that agents can run third-party code and do not use Rift's model abstractions, and presently not configurable through the Rift extension.
-- Be careful when running agents with untrusted code.
+- Please note that agents can run third-party code, do not use Rift's model abstractions, and are presently not configurable through the Rift extension settings in VSCode.
+Be careful when running agents with untrusted code.
 - Currently each agent spins up its own Rift instance.
 Once support for [multiple clients](https://www.github.com/morph-labs/rift/issues/62) is added, multiple agents can interact with a single Rift server.